hashkat/hashkat/docs/input.md

   1
 ```

 The probability of a tweet containing a # from 0 to 1.
-As we can see in DEFAULT.yaml, the probability of using a # is 1, so every tweet will contain a #.
+As we can see in this example, the probability of using a # is 1, so every tweet will contain a #.

 ##rates